EmmaYounan/web-typography-19-20/README.md

 Another thing that I did with the text is that I positioned the text of the different characters, one at the left side of the screen (the voice talking to officer K), and officer K text at the right side of the screen to make it look like a conversation message between the two.
 The position of the two character text is based on the scene where officer K is talking through a machine with the person that is testing him.

-I also had a bolder font width for the angry man to indicate that the man was angry and talking in a mean way.
+I also had a bolder font weight for the angry man to indicate that the man was angry and talking in a mean way.

 **Color use for typography - First version**